Pakenham line: Stations

-The line serves 28 stations across 57 km of track.
+The line serves 24 stations across 57 km of track.
 The stations are a mix of elevated, lowered, underground, and ground level designs.
 Underground stations are present only in the City Loop, with the majority of elevated and lowered stations being constructed as part of the Level Crossing Removal Project.
-From 2025, services will cease to stop at Flinders Street, Southern Cross, Flagstaff, Melbourne Central, Parliament, Richmond and South Yarra stations due to the opening of the Metro Tunnel.
+On 1 February 2026, services ceased stopping at Flinders Street, Southern Cross, Flagstaff, Melbourne Central, Parliament, Richmond and South Yarra stations due to the opening of the Metro Tunnel, and instead began stopping at Anzac and Town Hall.
 From March-June 2024, Narre Warren and Pakenham stations were elevated as part of Level Crossing Removal Project.
-Once the Metro Tunnel has been constructed, the Pakenham and Cranbourne line will be routed through to Sunbury.
+On 1 February 2026, the Metro Tunnel began full operation, and the Pakenham and Cranbourne lines were through-routed through to Sunbury.